tammyk7/auction-mvc/web/manila-training/week-3/Day-5/README.md

-# Technical Specification: Reactive Todo App using React, RxJS, and React-RxJS Hooks with TypeScript
+# Reactive Todo App using React, RxJS, and React-RxJS Hooks with TypeScript

 ## Overview